Date: 3/22/2018 Time: 7:00 – 8:00 p.m. Location: Scarritt Bennett Center, Fondren Hall (2nd floor)

 Free and open to the public.

+We regret that this Thursday’s Poets Corner has been cancelled.
 Michael Williams was educated at Vanderbilt University, Garrett-Evangelical Theological Seminary, and holds a PhD from Northwestern University.
 Michael has been a featured teller at the National Storytelling Festival in Jonesborough, Tennessee, and has taught workshops on writing and storytelling across the country.
 He is the author or editor of twenty-one non-fiction books, most recently Spoken into Being: Divine Encounters through Story, Upper Room Books, 2017, and has written three plays that have been produced.
 His poetry chapbook, Take Nothing for Your Journey, was published by Finishing Line Press, and FLP will publish his second chapbook, The Khristos Cantos, in late 2017 or early 2018.
 His work has been nominated for a Pushcart Prize, and, while he was a student there, a collection of his poems was awarded the Academy of American Poets Prize at Northwestern University.
 He serves at Writer/Storyteller-in-Residence at Martin Methodist College in Tennessee.